 Remedy: Ensure you close bottles and rotate your stock so you use old bottles before newer ones.

 We all want to work in a bar that performs well and is profitable.
 This often leads to enjoyable shifts, extra perks, high sales and high customer satisfaction.
 Not wasting time and stock will reflect well on the business.
 Try putting some of these tips into practice next time you’re on the bar and see if it makes a difference.

-As a bartender is responsible for dispensing stock, you must always ensure that you do your best to minimise waste and accurately record any waste that you incur.
+As a bartender is responsible for dispensing stock, you must always ensure that you do your best to minimize waste and accurately record any waste that you incur.
 Stock wastage is costly to your bar and you are at the front line when it comes to making a return on your bottles.
-Overpouring and wasting stock not only affects your bar’s profits but when measures are wrong this can also result in poor quality drinks and customer dissatisfaction.
+Overpouring and wasting stock not only affects your bar’s profits, but when measures are wrong this can also result in poor quality drinks and customer dissatisfaction.
 As a control measure, your manager will carry out regular stock takes to ensure that your precious stock is not misused or wasted.

 It is good practice to keep a record of all stock wasted.
 Diligently and accurately declare anything spilled, returned or wrongly prepared at the end of your shift.
 Your manager will be able to create an action plan to minimize stock wastage if you always record what was wasted, the quantity and the reason for it.
 Try to reuse or upcycle stock where possible, don’t throw away that mis-poured expensive spirit, make a cocktail with it.